mvartani76/DGMD-E-27-Spring2016-P2/README.md

 	margin-left: 2%;
 }
 ```
-The four extends, **#form-heading-color-extend**, **form-input-border-color-extend**, and **form-width-margin-padding-extend**, and **#form-display-margin-left-extend** are extend-only ids that help observe DRY principles for the other ids/tags in formstyle.scss while organizing the stylesheet visually so it makes sense.<br>
+The four extends, **#form-heading-color-extend**, **form-input-border-color-extend**, and **form-width-margin-padding-extend**, and **#form-display-margin-left-extend** are extend-only ids that help observe DRY principles for the other ids/tags in **formstyle.scss** while organizing the stylesheet visually so it makes sense.<br>

 For example, I wanted to keep the different form specific IDs together but as there was a lot repeated code, I used an extend to have them grouped together in the compiled css stylesheet.
-This is shown in the code snippet from **formstyle.scss** below.<br>
+This is shown in the code snippet starting on **line 63** from **formstyle.scss** below.<br>

 ```SCSS
 // Using extends to set parameters here as I want to group the #contact_id IDs together for my own sanity but still try to observe DRY principles